Does My Website Have to Be ADA Compliant?

 Why Do Websites Need to be Accessible?

-One of the biggest reasons websites need to be accessible is due to the growing number of people with disabilities.
-The World Health Organization and CDC reported that 16% of the world’s population and 26% of the U.S. population have a disability.
-That equates to roughly 1 billion people worldwide and 86 million people in the U.S. who are unable to access web content.
+One of the biggest reasons websites need to be accessible is the growing number of people with disabilities.
+The Centers for Disease Control and Prevention (CDC) reported that 61 million adults in the U.S. live with a disability — that’s roughly 26% of the U.S. population.
+That’s a huge percentage of Americans who are unable to access web content.

-Making an accessible website enables organizations to reach a broader audience and tap into a vast — and often overlooked — market.
-This can lead to more revenue and increased growth, which subsequently results in more customer engagement, satisfaction, and sales.
+Making an accessible website enables organizations to reach a broader audience and tap into a vast —and often overlooked — market.
+This can lead to more revenue and increased growth, resulting in more customer engagement, satisfaction, and sales.

-Most importantly, however, creating an accessible website design is the right thing to do.
-Website owners who ensure their web content is usable and accessible to all demonstrate a commitment to inclusivity.
-This ultimately results in more satisfied customers, a better user experience, and a more positive brand image.
+Most importantly, an accessible website design is the right thing to do ethically.
+Website owners who ensure their digital content is usable and accessible to all — particularly those with disabilities — demonstrate a strong commitment to inclusivity.
+That commitment can help improve your brand reputation and attract and engage more customers.

 Chart that show the three levels of conformance for the Web Content Accessibility Guidelines